ct-js/docs.ctjs.rocks/docs/movement.md

 ## `this.moveContinuousByAxes(cgroup)`

 `this.moveContinuousByAxes` works mainly in the same way as `this.moveContinuous`, as it performs numerous collision checks while moving in a given direction.
 The difference is that `this.moveContinuousByAxes` computes collisions on X and Y axes separately, hence the name.
-This may seem like a minor change, but in result, we get a "sliding" movement that helps avoid obstacles that happen to come along the way.
+It may seem like a minor change, but in the result, we get a "sliding" movement that helps avoid obstacles that happen to come along the way.

 Without `this.moveContinuousByAxes(cgroup)`, a copy will get stuck at the nearest obstacle: